JXLEA/jx-ecomm/README.md

 # jx-ecomm

-This is lightweith, implemention common of E-commerce plaform functionalities.
+This is a lightweight implementation of the general functionality of an e-commerce platform.
-Current E-commerce application based on monolithic architecture within Entity-control-boundary pattern, also MVC and Repository(DDD) patterns.
+The current e-commerce application is based on a monolithic architecture within the Entity-control-boundary pattern, MVC and Repository(DDD) patterns are also used.

-This project uses Quarkus, the Supersonic Subatomic Java Frameword
+This project uses Quarkus, the Supersonic Subatomic Java Frameword in conjunction with:
-and:

 - Hibernate ORM
 - Flyway